k-kukes/unix-project/README.md

 Demonstration Plan
 For the demonstration plan we will be using VPS.
 Requirements
--          Basic system setup and security: Using SSH Keys instead of passwords
+-          Basic system setup and security: Rent a VPS, Update the System, create a new user, set up SSH Key Authentication, Disable Root SSH Login & Password Authentication, set up a Firewall, set time zone and sync time and Install Essential Packages.
--          Process or service management/scheduling: Using systemd to boot up the server and restart the server if it crashes.
+-          Process or service management/scheduling: Use systemd for service management, use cron for scheduled tasks,
--          Automated tasks using a script language: GitHub pushing and commit/ updating the web server
+-          Automated tasks using a script language: Use bash scripts for automation, backing up the database, set up the systemd services.

 -
 Major technical solutions compared:
 This project will compare different web servers (Nginx vs Apache) and Ubuntu and Debian and deployment automation methods to determine the most efficient and reliable setup.
-The goal is to evaluate these options based on ease of configuration
-Timeline

-Week 1: Set up VPS and git repository and test the website using Nginx or Apache
+We will compare it based on ease of configuration, performance (how well it handles loading databases), security features, uptime and maybe more.

+Week 1:
+- Research Web Servers (Compare Nginx vs Apache)
+- Research Operating Systems (Compare Ubuntu vs Debian or other OS)
+- Research Deployment automation methods
+- Research a VPS Provider
+- Purchase a VPS (whichever was researched to be best)
+- Create GitHub repository